msanatan/msanatan.github.io/blog/2019/january-2019-game-project-swerve/index.md

 ## Bonus: Making an App

 This game is just a small website, and can be wrapped up like any other website to become an app.
-With the most basic `config.xml` I used <https://build.phonegap.com> to build an APK for it.
+With the most basic `config.xml` I used <a href="https://build.phonegap.com" target="_blank" rel="nofollow noopener noreferrer">https://build.phonegap.com</a> to build an APK for it.
 This Adobe service is free for public repos.
-It's just a convenient, proprietary tool built on top of [Cordova](https://cordova.apache.org/), which is also free but open source to boot.
+It's just a convenient, proprietary tool built on top of <a href="https://cordova.apache.org" target="_blank" rel="nofollow noopener noreferrer">Cordova</a>, which is also free but open source to boot.

 ## Reflections

 This was a fun exercise, and I really got even more respect for Kontra.
 It's super lightweight with enough baked in to give me a game in under 8 hours that's mobile friendly.
 Scaling is something I'd prefer to automatically managed, Phaser 2's Scale Manager has got me properly spoilt.

 There are tons that can be improved with this mini-game: add music, collect items for more points, use graphics instead of just pixels.
 Kontra also comes with optional modules to make those upgrades straightforward.
 But I'm satisfied with this random creation I call Swerve.
-You can get the code here: <https://github.com/msanatan/swerve>
+You can get the code here: <a href="https://github.com/msanatan/swerve" target="_blank" rel="nofollow noopener noreferrer">https://github.com/msanatan/swerve</a>

 Happy game developing!